 Unranked by most recruiting services, Olaseni could best be described as lightly sought-after by even mid major programs.
 But Iowa Coach Fran McCaffery saw something beyond the senior season averages of 10.3 points, 8.3 rebounds, 4.2 blocks per game.

-Maybe it was the 7’2 wingspan, the ability to run the floor like some guards, or the athleticism allowing Olaseni to complete between-the-legs and behind-the-back dunks with ease.
-However, maybe more than any of the physical attributes was Olaseni’s desire to learn and improve.
+Perhaps it was the 7’2 wingspan, the ability to run the floor like some guards, or the athleticism allowing Olaseni to complete between-the-legs and behind-the-back dunks with ease.
+Then again, maybe more than any of the physical attributes was Olaseni’s desire to learn and improve.
 It’s rare in this era to find a player willing to accept a role permitting merely 10.7 min/game this past season and only action in 18 games as a freshman.

 This season it appears as though his willingness to be coached and developed will pay off in a big way.
 Coach McCaffery spoke numerous times this offseason of Olaseni’s impressiveness, and that his role and minutes will expand this year.
 It may be time for past highlights such as a seven block game against Illinois or his high flying dunks to become a regular occurrence.